Geophysicist: Willie McDonald

 Date: May 10, 2014

-Hurricanes, tornadoes, thunderstorm, and snowstorms are electromagnetic/gravitational phenomena, and infrared satellite proves it.
+Hurricanes, tornadoes, thunderstorm, mesocyclones, and snowstorms are electromagnetic/gravitational phenomena.
+Infrared, and Radar satellites proves it.
 The strength of a hurricane can be suppressed by aerial bombardment using thermobaric air bombs, or equally powerful bombs.
 Thermobaric bombs are the most powerful conventional bomb on earth.
-These bombs will not destroy hurricane, but they will slow their rotation.
+These bombs will not destroy hurricane eye wall, but they will slow their rotation.
+The hurricane is the width of the eye wall.
 Slowly the rotation of a hurricane will decrease to size of the storm surge, and wind damage.
 The aircraft will dropped the bombs on the hurricane, just before the hurricane reaches land fall.

 Figure (a), (b), and (c): These are Doppler radar images of EMGE activity around the eye wall of the hurricane.
 Figure (a), and (b): Doppler radar images of spot, which are lightning discharges around the eye wall of the hurricane.
 Figure (c) is an actual snapshot of EMGE activity around the hurricane's eye wall.
 This is the area where bombs should be dropped, and detonate in the hurricane wall to suppress the hurricane's strength.
 The primary structural components of hurricanes, tornadoes, thunderstorms, etc are EMGE, water, and, water vapors.